Thursday, September 26, 2024

 The great tradition of fiction that The Substance draws upon is that of the Doppelgänger - the double.
 In cinema, it was most vigorously pursued in German cinema, Weimar, pre-Weimar and post-Weimar, in The Student of Prague and The Other, but also in Faust (old Faust and young Faust) and Metropolis (Maria and Robot Maria).
 Other Doppelgänger traditions are also relevant: The Picture of Dorian Gray and Dr. Jekyll and Mr. Hyde.

 The finale is a magnificent New Year's Eve Special.
-The greatest spectacle becomes an epic bloodbath in an unexpected sense of the word.
+The greatest spectacle turns into an epic bloodbath in an unexpected sense of the word.

 Perfection in all departments.
 The special effects, the visual effects and the monstrous transformations are brilliantly executed.
 The monster is something we have never seen before.
 It all serves the main subject of the satire - the cult of youth and the beautiful surface.
 Schein instead of Sein.
 It is a timeless subject, but in the age of social media it has grown into bigger than ever proportions.

 I would grant Demi Moore an Academy Award for courage.
 Demi Moore is a lovely and attractive actress with charisma and character.
-In Striptease (1996) I was puzzled by her determination to transform her body into an armour.
+In Striptease (1996) I was amazed by her determination to transform her body into an armour.
 Undressed she seemed dressed.
 I lived in Los Angeles at the time and saw on the week of its premiere a restored Gilda at UCLA Melnitz Hall and Striptease at AMC Burbank.
-I wrote a letter to the editor to Los Angeles Times and wondered that Rita Hayworth removing a single glove felt more sensual than Demi Moore revealing everything.
+I wrote a letter to the editor of Los Angeles Times and wondered that Rita Hayworth removing a single glove felt more sensual than Demi Moore revealing everything.
+Demi Moore is at least as gorgeous as Rita Hayworth, but cinema had turned inhospitable to genuine sensuality.
+Nudity was offered as a substitute.
 G.I.
-Jane (1997) was a logical step in the same direction.
-Demi Moore is at least as great as Rita Hayworth, but the world of the cinema had turned more inhospitable to genuine sensuality.
-Nudity was an attempt to compensate that.
+Jane (1997) was a logical step in the "body armour" aesthetics, parallel to the overdone muscleman cult of Stallone & Schwarzenegger.
+We strayed far from the ideals of classical harmony.

-The Substance takes the breath away, but there is too much of the good thing.
-It would be better if it were one hour shorter.
+The Substance takes the breath away.
+It would be better if it were an hour shorter.
 Horror is a genre that works best in shorter duration, because it is by definition preposterous and prone to excess.
-More is not more.
+And our daredevil star takes no Demi measures as long as we keep asking for Moore.

 No comments: